BHX2/BottlenoseDB/README.md

 ```

 ###Queries
 Bottlenose also allows for concepts (specifically those expressed via noun phrases) to be queried.
 Queries are denoted with a preceding `?` (query operator).
 Queries can be used anywhere a concept is used; they can also be used on their own to inspect conceptual instances from the command-line interface (as shown in the below example).
 A basic query can be a noun phrase alone or a component (in which case the component rather than the parent concept is returned).
-Within a **Statement** or **Clause** these basic queries function the same as their counterparts without `?`; thus, their primary utility is inspection from command-line.
+Within a statement or **Clause** these basic queries function the same as their counterparts without `?`; thus, their primary utility is inspection from command-line.
 More complex queries allow one to filter by state using the appropriate **State** expression with preceding `?`.
 To filter to subjects associated with a particular verb (with or without direct-object as additional filtering criteria) simply use the query operator before a normal **Action** expression.
 If the subject and `.` are omitted (to leave only verb, parentheses, and direct object) then the query returns direct objects.
 Queries are particularly useful within **Clauses** (described below) to narrow down concepts before asserting statements.
 Of note, negatives (`!`) cannot be used within queries.
 ```
 ?cat